Toyota, Nissan seek customs reimbursement from UK if Brexit talks fail - Nikkei

 Nissan has a manufacturing plant in Sunderland, north-eastern England, which employs 7,000.
 That factory would be “unsustainable” if Britain leaves the EU without a trade deal, Nissan said in June.

 Nissan said in March that it was pushing ahead with plans to build its new Qashqai sports utility vehicle in Sunderland.
-When it first announced the 52-million-pound investment in 2016, the carmaker said it had won reassurances from the British government that Brexit would not affect its competitiveness.
+When it first announced the 52-million-pound ($67.4 million)investment in 2016, the carmaker said it had won reassurances from the British government that Brexit would not affect its competitiveness.

 Reporting by Ritsuko Ando, Maki Shiraki and Tim Kelly; Editing by Jason Neely, David Goodman and Pravin Char